robertwenner/comics/doc/outputs.md

 ## `Comic::Out::HtmlLink`

 Generates a HTML reference ("see that other comic") from comic metadata.
-This assume you use the `Comic::Out::HtmlPage` module as well.
+This assume you use the `Comic::Out::HtmlComicPage` module as well.

 This is only for linking to another of your comics; see below to  include a hyperlink to any other web site.